BamBam: Fashion

-On December 5, 2017, he launched his first clothing line, titled doubleB, in collaboration with Represent.
+On December 5, 2017, BamBam launched his first clothing line, titled doubleB, in collaboration with Represent.
 The limited edition design was available for purchase for two weeks and the proceeds of the campaign, which sold 13,707 items, were devolved to Water.org, a non-profit organization that provides access to safe drinking water.

 On September 7, 2021, he launched a second clothing line in collaboration with Charm's.
 The sales period, slated to end on September 30, was extended until October 10 due to high demands.
 A portion of the proceeds was donated to support low-income children.

 In 2021, Vogue Thailand selected BamBam as one of the 100 influencers in the fashion industry in Thailand.
 On June 2, he was announced as YSL Beauty's new muse.

 On February 1, 2024, BamBam was announced as Louis Vuitton's newest house ambassador.

 Philanthropy

 In May 2019, he became the spokesman of a campaign launched by UNICEF Thailand and the Ministry of Social Development and Human Security against children abuse, and in September, he donated 100,000 baht to help children affected by the flood in Ubon Ratchathani province.

 In 2020, he continued his partnership with UNICEF Thailand, taking part in its virtual concert Love Delivery Fest on May 31 to raise awareness and support for families affected by the COVID-19 pandemic, and the campaign "The Sound of Happiness" in collaboration with the Department of Mental Health and Joox Thailand, aimed at teens.